TheZeuxKiste/ParadoxFileComparer/README.md

 Then it will ask you for the name of the file you are searching.
 Please enter the file name together with the extension here.
 Now wait until the Program redirects you to VS Code, where your desired files are opened!

-ParadoxFileComparer currently only opens all Files in your current CK3 Launcher Playset, so I recommend that you create a new Playset with all installed Workshop Mods inside.
+ParadoxFileComparer currently only opens all Files in your current CK3 Launcher Playset, and only from Mods from the Steam Workshop for now, so I recommend that you create a new Playset with all those inside.
-to change the current Playset, just change the Playset in the Launcher and press the Play Button.
+To change the current Playset, just change the Playset in the Launcher and press the Play Button.
 It doesn't matter wether or not the Game crashes,but from my observations, the dlc_load.json,
 where your "current Playset" is stored, only gets updated when you press said Start Button.

 ## Installation Guide